briankrznarich/jmdictdb/app/README.txt

-Please note that the development server is not suitable for production use and is started in "debug" mode which is not secure -- access should be limited to trusted users.
+Please note that the development server is not suitable for production use and is started in "debug" mode which is not secure -- when running the development server you must arrange for access to be limited to trusted developers and users only.

 By default the jmapp server will look for its configuration file(s) in web/lib/cfgapp.ini and web/lib/cfgapp-pvt.ini.